corwinkuiper/grapher/README.md

 ## Usage

-`python grapher.py --help` displays the help information.
+`python /path/to/grapher/directory --help` displays the help information.
 The only required parameter is `--files`.
-So `python grapher.py --files data.dat` will plot the data found in `data.dat`.
+So `python /path/to/grapher/directory --files data.dat` will plot the data found in `data.dat`.
 It attempts this by loading the file using `numpy.loadtxt` and taking the first column as the x data and the second column as y data.
-If you want to specify to use another, or multiple y columns, use `--cols` to pass in one or multiple y columns.
+If you want to specify to use another, or multiple y columns, use `--columns` to pass in one or multiple y columns.

 I will not cover all the other options as I think some if not most are somewhat self explanatory.
 If you want to know what a parameter does, open an issue.